-Platonism is supposed to quell strife and to remove all causes for strife.
-Platonism assumes the existence of a single-minded and cosmological set of principles that can be declared by an institution of authoritative knowledge from which strife has been banished.
+Platonism is supposed to quell strife, at least internally.
+Platonism presumes the omnipresence of a single-minded and hegemonic set of principles that can be declared by an institution of authoritative knowledge from which strife has been banished.
 Platonists often express an aversion to strife; and those with personal aversions to strife often adopt platonism.